AutomationPanda/awesome-web-testing-playwright/README.md

 8. Learning and practicing more

 Chapter-by-chapter tutorial instructions are provided under the `tutorial` folder.
-This repository also contains a branch for each chapter's example code.
+This repository also contains each chapter's example code under the `chapter-code` folder.

 ## Ready to get started?